rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 {{</accordion>}}

 {{<accordion title="Do the servers that I'm going to automatically scale up have to be associated with a group?
 If so, why?" col="in" href="accordion20">}}
 Yes.
 A scaling policy is associated with a specific group.
-All of the scaled-up servers are managed for health and monitoring in aggregate so they need to be part of a group.
+The system manages all of the scaled-up servers for health and monitoring in aggregate, so they need to be part of a group.
 {{</accordion>}}